mrseidel/book-ics4u-processing-java/interfaces.md

         //set an initial value to the radius
     }

+    //required to implement
-    public double perimeter() {
+    //since this method is in the interface public double perimeter() {
         return Math.PI * 2 * radius;
     }

+    //required to implement
-    public double area() {
+    //since this method is in the interface public double area() {
         return Math.PI * Math.pow(radius, 2);
     }